 In 2019, APT entered into a Base Agreement and Research Project Award (collectively, the "Agreement") with the U.S. Army Medical Research Acquisition Activity ("USAMRAA") and the U.S. Army Medical Research & Development Command ("USAMRDC") to advance personalized phage therapy from niche to broad use.
 Awards under the Agreement are intended to lay the groundwork for rapid advancement of personalized phage therapy to commercialization for the variety of clinical indications and bacterial pathogens representing un-met needs with a focus on infections with significant military relevance.
 The competitive award was granted by USAMRAA and USAMRDC in collaboration with the Medical Technology Enterprise Consortium ("MTEC"), a 501(c)(3) biomedical technology consortium working in partnership with the U.S. Department of Defense.
-Under the Agreement, MTEC reimburses APT for approved incurred costs that are based upon the achievement of certain milestones for conduct and completion of a Phase 1/2 study utilizing APT's PhageBank to treat patients with urinary tract infections ("UTIs").
-Over the course of years, APT entered into certain modifications to the contract to include additional activities for APT's UTI program and perform pre-clinical activities to advance the Diabetic Foot Ulcer clinical program, as well as to include expanded activities to advance potential bacteriophage-based vaccines against COVID-19, for a total contract value of \$36,214.
-In conjunction with this Agreement, APT is subject to an assessment fee of an amount equal to 3% of the total funded value of the research project award which should be paid by the Company upon signing the agreement or the modifications.
-For the period between the Acquisition and June 30, 2024, the Company received grants of \$2,363 from MTEC with respect to the cost reimbursement contract.
-During the six and three months ended June 30, 2024, the Company recorded \$953 and \$757 as a reduction of R&D expenses, net, respectively.
-The remainder of the consideration the Company is
+Since Agreement inception, APT entered into certain modifications to the Agreement to include additional activities and perform pre-clinical activities to advance the Diabetic Foot Osteomyelitis ("DFO") clinical program.
+Under the Agreement, MTEC reimburses APT for approved costs as incurred that are based upon the achievement of certain milestones up to a contract value of \$36,214.
+In September 2024, the Agreement was amended to extend the period of performance to continue and complete the pre-clinical activities for the DFO clinical program, which increased the total contract value to \$39,081.
+In conjunction with this Agreement, APT is subject to an assessment fee of an amount equal up to 3% of the total funded value of the research project award which should be paid by the Company upon signing the agreement or the modifications.
+For the period between the Acquisition and September 30, 2024, the Company received grants of \$2,895 from MTEC with respect to the cost reimbursement contract.
+During the nine and three months ended September 30, 2024, the Company recorded \$1,802 and \$849 as a reduction of R&D expenses, net, respectively.
+The remainder of the consideration the Company is entitled to re